waab76/Graylog-Home-Lab/veilid-server_processing/README.md

 The rules in this stage parse various Veilid logs.
 All of the rules attempt to set `vendor_event_category` and `vendor_event_action` fields based on my best guess as to what the logs are saying about what's going on inside of Veilid.
 Some of the rules parse out additional fields (like `remote_ip`, `remote_port`, `veilid_key`, `veilid_subkey`, etc.) depending on what's in the logs.

 If you want to add parsing rules for other log types that I haven't covered yet, you should add them to this stage.

+**Stage 30**

+This stage performs further parsing on compound fields extracted in Stage 20 including `veilid_conn_debug` and `veilid_receipt_details`.

+If you extracted a compound field in Stage 20 and you want to further parse it, you should do so in this stage.

 ### Veilid Dashboard